A2B-Bikeshare/go-flux/README.md

 Notice that the client and server don't have to be running at the same time.
 We could have started the server and then started the client, and we would have achieved the same result.
 You can have the client send hundreds of requests at a time, and the server will batch them up and upload them as they are received.
+If you set the `Server.UseStdout` option to `false` and boot up InfluxDB running locally, you can watch the messages sent by the client get uploaded to the database.

 Performance
 -------------